qetsiankulu/travel-destinations-catalog/README.md

 Submitted by: **Qetsia Nkulu**

-**Dream Travel Destinations** is a simple catalog webpage that shows various travel destinations that I would like to visit one day.
+A simple catalog webpage that shows various travel destinations that I would like to visit one day.
 The UI is inpsired by the [Airbnb](https://www.airbnb.com/) homepage.

 Time spent: **10+** hours spent in total